Tenant Eviction – Advice for Landlords

-Landlords will be more concerned about tenants whose arrears or other breach of the tenancy have nothing to do with the current emergency.
+Landlords will be more concerned about tenants whose arrears or other breaches of the tenancy have nothing to do with the current emergency.
 Those are tenants who seek to exploit the situation to avoid wholly justified evictions.

 We suggest that the number of tenants put at risk of eviction by the current pandemic will be relatively modest.

 We should of course be doing something to help the small proportion of the workforce who are suffering financial hardship.
 Of course, these people will become known in time.
-Probably mostly those with small businesses who are still paying rent, insurance etc. even though they now have no income.
+Probably mostly those with small businesses who are still paying rent, insurance, etc. even though they now have no income.

-Obviously, this is extremely stressful for those effected.
+Obviously, this is extremely stressful for those affected.
 However, the point that is being made is that only a very small number of tenants will be suffering financially.
 So the ultimate effect on the number of tenant evictions will, we suspect, be relatively minor.

 For this reason, it is disturbing to watch various tenant focussed organisations agitating for complete rent holidays and wholesale changes to the balance of rights and responsibilities between landlords and tenants.
 This seems a frankly immoral attempt to exploit the coronavirus crisis to further their own political agendas.

-In most cases, landlords will be completely justified in getting notices served and claims issued because, arrears will have little, if anything to do with the current pandemic.
+In most cases, landlords will be completely justified in getting notices served and claims issued because arrears will have little if anything to do with the current pandemic.

 This is not legal advice and must not be relied upon in any way.
 We cannot and do not give legal advice on the website.
 This website is not intended to and does not take the place of legal advice.

-Nothing on this website creates a solicitor / client relationship.
+Nothing on this website creates a solicitor/client relationship.
 We will be very happy to assist you if you contact us directly.